Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Center Street is one of the major attractions why USA Today and Rand McNally named Lewiston in the “Top 10 Best Small Towns in America” and the “Best for Food Small Towns in America.”

-It’s the lovely heart and the lively hub of Lewiston village, Main Street America at its best.
+Indeed, Center Street is the lovely heart and the lively hub of Lewiston village, Main Street America at its best.

-The quaint business district blends new architecture with historical buildings such as The Long and The Short House, Opera Hall, and Little Yellow House.
-Flowers, benches, and decorative arts accent little corners.
+This picturesque business district blends new architecture with historical buildings such as The Long and The Short House, Opera Hall, and Little Yellow House.

 Center Street is the scene for festivals and events throughout the year.
-Some of the most popular include:
+Some of the most popular festivities include:

-• June to October: Artisan Farmers Market on Saturday mornings
+- June to October: Artisan Farmers Market on Saturday mornings

-• June: Lewiston GardenFest
+- June: Lewiston GardenFest

-• September: Niagara County Peach Festival, Harvest and Hops Festival
+- September: Niagara County Peach Festival, Harvest and Hops Festival

-• December: Lewiston Christmas Walk
+- December: Lewiston Christmas Walk and Lights Parade

 Word is, they serve over 7 tons (6.35 t) of peach shortcake throughout the festival.
 All with fresh peaches locally grown, of course, in Niagara County.